 - Chemical sponges are used to test building materials to see if soot is present.
 Insurance companies do not use these sponges.
 Soot is not always present to the naked eye.

 - Thermal fogging is performed to clean the air and is an effective smoke odor remover because it recreates the fire-related properties of heat and pressurization.
 Porous materials pick up thermally activated deodorant droplets in the same manner in which they picked up the smoke odors, closely duplicating what occurs during a fire.

 - We use multiple cleaning products/deodorizers to clean hard surface items.

 - When soot affects your clothing or electronics, we partner with CRDN to make sure it is thoroughly cleaned.
 If it cannot be cleaned, we recommend that it be discarded and replaced.

-- Performance Restoration, our sister company, is extremely meticulous when cleaning your property after you’ve experienced soot damage as any particles left behind can cause abhorrent health issues.
+- Rhode Island Restoration, our sister company, is extremely meticulous when cleaning your property after you’ve experienced soot damage as any particles left behind can cause abhorrent health issues.

 Soot can damage your dwelling:

 - The entire house must be properly cleaned: walls, ceilings, floors.